bahostetterlewis/clou/ClojureTalk.md

 ### Syntax
 - You've just seen it
-- Data strcutures *are* the code
+- Data structures *are* the code
   + there are no other precedence rules or anything else
-  + you write a Clojure program by writing the data strucutres, they are the code
+  + you write a Clojure program by writing the data structures, they are the code
   + this has many implications
-  +*homoiconicity* - the representatino of the program is done in the core data structures of the language
+  +*homoiconicity* - the representation of the program is done in the core data structures of the language